Energy-Based Imitation Learning: Background

-Derived from Max-Entropy IRL (MaxEntIRL) which solves the ambiguity of normal IRL methods, generative Adversarial Imitation Learning (GAIL) \cite{ho2016generative} shows that the objective of MaxEntIRL is a dual problem of occupancy measure matching, and thus can be solved through generative models such as GAN.
+Derived from MaxEntIRL, Generative Adversarial Imitation Learning (GAIL) \cite{ho2016generative} shows that the objective of MaxEntIRL is a dual problem of occupancy measure matching, and thus can be solved through generative models such as GAN.
 Specifically, it shows that the policy learned by RL on the reward recovered by IRL can be characterized by